cadaviz/CadavizCodeHub/README.md

 ### How to open Diagrams in Visual Studio

-Como ver os diagramas.
+To view the diagrams you need to have the [PlantUML extension](https://marketplace.visualstudio.com/items?itemName=Vincent-Dagpin.PlantUMLEditor) installed.

-PlantUML extension.
+You will also need GraphViz and Java.

-Para visualizar os diagramas é necessário ter o Java e o GraphViz instalados.
+GraphViz: For windows, you can go [here](http://www.graphviz.org/download/) to download.

-For windows, you can go here to download GraphViz for Windows. http://www.graphviz.org/download/ We can assume that you already have Java installed for Windows 10, but if you don't, you will need to download Java for Windows.  https://www.java.com/download/ie_manual.jsp
+Java: You can download [here](https://www.java.com/download/ie_manual.jsp).